-Good Sides for Lasagna
+Sides for Chicken Alfredo Lasagna

 Every good lasagna has some delicious sides to go along with it!
-Because a lasagna can be somewhat heavy in the calories, you don’t need anything too crazy.
+Because a lasagna can be somewhat heavy in calories, you don’t need anything too crazy.
 But it’s nice to have something to go with it.
 Here are a few good lasagna sides:

 - Green salad (we love buying the Olive Garden dressing – it’s available at most stores)